Tragic Death of Phillip Hughes

-Peter Brukner stated that It is my sad duty to inform you that a short time ago Phillip Hughes had passed away.
-He could not regained consciousness following his injury on Tuesday.”He was not in pain before he passed and was surrounded by his family and close friends.”As a cricket community we mourn his loss and extend our deepest sympathies to Phillip’s family and friends at this incredibly sad time.
+Cricket Australia’s doctor, Peter Brukner, delivered the heartbreaking news: “It is my sad duty to inform you that a short time ago Phillip Hughes had passed away.
+He could not regain consciousness following his injury on Tuesday.
+He was not in pain before he passed and was surrounded by his family and close friends.
+As a cricket community, we mourn his loss and extend our deepest sympathies to Phillip’s family and friends at this incredibly sad time.”

 The news of his passing had a profound impact not just on the cricketing community but also on millions of Australians.
 Australian Prime Minister Tony Abbott paid tribute to Hughes, stating that his death was “a very sad day for cricket and a heartbreaking day for his family.”
 He described Hughes as “a young man living out his dreams.”